 Facelift specialist Berlin

-The SMAS-Lift is a surgical procedure technique.
-In this, the deeper connective tissue layers of the face are used for tightening.
+The SMAS-Lift is a surgical surgical technique.
+It uses the deeper connective tissue layers of the face to tighten.
 The abbreviation SMAS stands for “Superficial Musculo Aponeurotic System”.
-For this, the layer of the SMAS is prepared and used for streamlining.
-The SMAS represents a muscular-connective tissue layer under the skin, which connects the skin with the bony facial skull.
+The SMAS layer is prepared for this and used for the tightening.
+The SMAS represents a muscular connective tissue layer under the skin, which connects the skin with the bony facial skull.

 Therefore, it is very important to know this anatomical structure of the face and to use it for the facelift.
-An advantage of this surgical technique is in contrast to the mere removal of the excess facial skin in that the normal aging processes can be observed and revised.
+One advantage of this surgical technique, in contrast to the pure removal of the excess facial skin, is that the normal aging processes can be observed and reworked.

-During the aging process, not only has the skin slackened as the uppermost layer of elasticity, but also the underlying connective and supportive tissue and the mimic musculature.
-We almost exclusively use techniques to re-tension the SMAS system when it comes to lifting the face.
+During the aging process not only the skin as the uppermost layer has lost its elasticity, but also the underlying connective and supporting tissue and the mimic musculature.
+We almost exclusively use techniques to retighten the SMAS system.

-In our practice, most of the multi-layer technique for face lift with mimic muscles (SMAS) and skin is used.
-This not only ensures toning to the facelift, but also removes excessive tension from the wound edges of the skin at the end of surgery.
+In our practice, the multi-layer technique for facelift with mimic musculature (SMAS) and skin is used for the most part.
+This not only ensures a tightening of the facelift, but also removes excessive tension from the wound edges of the skin at the end of the operation.

-So we can achieve a more natural result than pure skin tightening.
+In this way we can achieve an unmistakably more natural result than with a pure skin lift.

-We can perform a facelift with the upper lid lift and the lower lid lift in one operation.
+We can perform a facelift with upper eyelid lifting and lower eyelid lifting in one operation.

-Dr. Thomas Franke, an experienced specialist in facial surgery, has been making aesthetic facial corrections for many years.
-Prerequisites for excellence in this challenging field are frequent qualifications and training.
+Dr. Thomas Franke, an experienced specialist in facial surgery, has been performing aesthetic facial corrections for many years.
+A prerequisite for excellent results in this demanding field is frequent qualification and training.